rei-koshka/deploy-actions-runners/README.md

 ## Prerequisites

-There is need in installing some dependencies on a host instance:
+There is need in installing some minimal dependencies on a host instance:

 ```bash
 apt update && \